Ryah/My-AHK-Scripts/README.md

 * Draft Organizer
   * Watches my draft folder for any new drafts encoded from my master copy via Adobe Media Encoder.
 Once a new draft is detected and finished encoding, it renames the draft with a timestamp and organizes it by filename in it's own subfolder.

+* PREMIERE BUG FIX: for stubborn hot text
+ * TaranVH Bugfix.
+Self explanitory.

+* PREMIERE MOD: Right click timeline to move playhead
+ * TaranVH Mod.
+Self explanitory.

+* Tilt Wheel Back-Forward
+ * Can't install Logitech G502 mouse driver without admin rights and I'm too socially awkward to ask IT so this was my solution.

+* Mouse DoubleClick Fix
+ * Said G502 is also starting to die so this just blocks the doubleclick input if it clicks too fast.
 ---

 ## Credit